World Cup 2018: Scores, Results, Highlights and Reaction from Monday

 The Selecao ended Mexico's dreams with a 2-0 victory at the Samara Arena thanks to second-half goals from Neymar and Roberto Firmino.
 They will now play Belgium in the last eight after they came from 2-0 down to beat Japan 3-2 in a thriller.

-Here's a look at Monday's results and the updated draw.
+Here's a look at Monday's results and the updated draw:

 FIFA World Cup 🏆 @FIFAWorldCup